-As the U.S.-backed government in Bolivia unleashes a wave of political persecutions, the Trump administration remains silent
+As the U.S.-backed government in Bolivia unleashes a wave of political persecution, the Trump administration remains silent

 Critics cite another glaring similarity.
 As a right-wing, pro-American government represses, threatens and jails its leftist opponents, the United States has stayed largely silent — just as it did during the abuses of the Latin American dictatorships it supported during the Cold War.

-Washington’s response — or the lack thereof — reflects what analysts say is the most ideological U.S. policy on Latin America by an American administration since the region’s shift toward democracy in the 1980s and early 1990s.
-Critics say the Trump administration has played down a wave of repression unleashed by Áñez in Bolivia, the killings of left-wing community leaders in Colombia, police shootings in poor Brazilian neighborhoods and the alleged drug-trafficking links and human rights abuses of Honduran President Juan Orlando Hernández.
+Washington’s response — or the lack thereof — reflects what analysts say is the most ideological policy on Latin America by an American administration since the region’s shift toward democracy in the 1980s and early 1990s.
+Critics say the Trump administration has played down a wave of repression unleashed by Áñez in Bolivia, the killings of left-wing community leaders in Colombia, shootings by police in poor Brazilian neighborhoods, and the alleged drug-trafficking links and human rights abuses of Honduran President Juan Orlando Hernández.
 All are countries run by conservative, pro-Trump governments.

 At the same time, the Trump administration has led Washington’s most aggressive campaign in years against abuses committed by leftist leaders, particularly in socialist Venezuela and communist Cuba.
 Those abuses are among the most severe in the region.
-But critics say the failure to also call out wrongdoing by right-wing governments in the region has rewarded leaders who have themselves been seriously and credibly accused.
+But critics say the failure to also call out wrongdoing by right-wing governments has rewarded leaders who have themselves been seriously and credibly accused.

 That double standard, analysts say, could be working against the administration’s stated goals in Venezuela, where U.S. officials are trying to turn the leftists in President Nicolás Maduro’s inner circle against him.